-a.
-Refer to 5-103 for DCAA's general audit policy for the audit of contractor compliance with the DFARS business system criteria.
+- a.
+Refer to 5-103 for DCAA's general audit policy for the audit of contractor compliance with the DFARS business system criteria. - b.
+Auditors should obtain sufficient, appropriate and relevant evidence across all applicable DFARS criteria.
+The extent of testing will be dependent on the identified level of risk related to the system's compliance with individual DFARS criteria. - c.

-b.
 The auditor is responsible for evaluating the contractor's estimating system or methods (FAR 15.407-5(a)) to determine if the contractor is complying with the DFARS business system criteria for its estimating system (DFARS 252.215-7002).
 This is accomplished by performing an estimating system audit to determine if the contractor meets the definition of an acceptable estimating system (see 5-502).
 The auditor should determine the accuracy and reliability of a contractor's estimates; identify areas requiring special emphasis in the audit and negotiation of individual price proposals, and recommend improvements when deficiencies are identified in a contractor's estimating system.
-When appropriate, auditors should establish estimating system audits in order to reduce the scope of reviews to be performed on individual proposals, expedite the negotiation process, and increase the reliability of proposals (FAR 15.407-5(a)).
-Auditors should use the results of an estimating system audit to support the assessment of control risk and audit scope in future forward pricing proposal audits.
+When appropriate, auditors should establish estimating system audits to reduce the scope of reviews to be performed on individual proposals, expedite the negotiation process, and increase the reliability of proposals (FAR 15.407-5(a)).
+Auditors should use the results of an estimating system audit to assist with identifying risk in future forward pricing proposal audits.

-5-504 Estimating System Audit Objectives
+5-504 Estimating System Audit Objectives \\

-a.
-The objective of an estimating system audit is to determine if the contractor complies with DFARS 252.215-7002, Cost Estimating System Requirements, for an acceptable estimating system to support the Administrative Contracting Officer's (ACO) determination of contractor compliance regarding its estimating system (DFARS 215.407-5-70(c)(2)).
+- a.
+The objective of an estimating system audit is to determine if the contractor complies with DFARS 252.215-7002, Cost Estimating System Requirements, for an acceptable estimating system to support the ACO's determination of contractor compliance regarding its estimating system (DFARS 215.407-5-70(c)(2)). - b.

-b.
 There is a clear interrelationship between estimating system, forward pricing proposal, and Truth in Negotiation (TiN) compliance audits.
 It is important that the auditor recognize that the results in one or more of these areas will have a direct relationship on the scope of audit in the other area(s).
 In addition to meeting the DFARS 215.407-5-70(c)(3) and FAR 15.407-5(a) requirements for review, an estimating system audit serves as the fundamental basis for determining audit risk and scope for future forward pricing proposal audits (FAR 15.407-5(a)) and TiN compliance audits.

-5-504.1 Scope of Audit
+5-504.1 Scope of Audit \\